ndunn5/Startup/README.md

 - [x] Text Styling - Fonts and text colors are customized, and the layout adjusts text size depending on the screen width to enhance readability.
 - [x] Buttons and Forms - Buttons are styled for consistency, with hover effects and margin adjustments for a polished user interaction.

+## React Deliverable

+For this deliverable, I built out the functionality and structure of my application using React.

+- [x] Component-Based Architecture - The application is structured with reusable components, each managing its own logic and style, which makes the application modular and easier to maintain.
+- [x]State Management - State is managed using React's useState and useEffect hooks, allowing for dynamic data updates and side effects (e.g., data fetching and event handling) to be managed effectively within each component.
+- [x] Props Passing - Data is passed between components using props, enabling components to receive and display dynamic information, ensuring consistency across the application.
+- [x] Conditional Rendering - Components are rendered conditionally based on the state, allowing the application to display appropriate messages, loading indicators, or alternative views when data is unavailable.
+- [x] Event Handling - Interactive functionality is implemented through event handlers on buttons, forms, and other UI elements, allowing for responsive and seamless user interaction throughout the application.
+- [x] Form Handling - Forms are created with state-bound inputs to capture and process user input efficiently, improving the user experience by providing real-time feedback.